-Do you fancy a mountain experience on snow but don't ski?
-Here's the answer, a guided winter walking snowshoeing holiday in the Picos de Europa!
+Do you fancy a winter holiday in snow-covered mountains but don't ski?
+We have the answer - a guided winter walking snowshoeing holiday in the Picos de Europa!

 We could just say that snowshoeing is simply walking on snow without falling in, but that would be boring.
 Instead, with the help of our models Rachel and Alan, we thought we'd delve into the "art" of snowshoeing.
 You can click on any of the thumbnails on this page for larger images and a closer view of exactly what snowshoeing in the Picos de Europa entails.
 But first a few words about the necessary equipment.